Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Get order history working
 - [ ] Get Image upload working
 - [ ] Fix Homepage and Logo image
+- [ ] Add size chart and return policy in products page

+# Post Release To Do
+- [ ] Allow selection of address by moving pin on the map
 - [ ] Redo Discounts to allow for members to receive discounts without code
+- [ ] Increase Performance
+- [ ] Use Page Insights to increase performance
-- [ ] Add size chart and return policy in products page
+- [ ] Limit the number of products on first page load
 - [ ] Go back to exact shop settings and scroll to exact product on product page
 - [ ] Add a close button to product page
-- [ ] Use Page Insights to increase performance
-- [ ] Limit the number of products on first page load

 # To-Do for minimal viable product
 - [x] Load products from DB